 Harmon isn’t too sure how she got the virus.

-She started to develop symptoms and was diagnosed last night right before the hospital received their shipment of the antibody.
+She started to develop symptoms and was diagnosed the night before the hospital received their shipment of the monoclonal antibody treatment.

 After researching the virus, she wanted to try any treatment fast.

 “Whatever you do the first few days are critical.
 I’ve always been told if I got this…it wouldn’t be good.
 So, you’re willing to try anything,” she says.